gwastro/pycbc/docs/workflow/pycbc_make_inference_workflow.rst

 You will also need a configuration file with sections that tells ``pycbc_inference`` how to construct the priors.
 A simple inference configuration file is::

     [variable_args]
-    ; parameters to vary in MCMC
+    ; parameters to vary in inference sampler tc =
-    tc =
     mass1 =
     mass2 =